 Two

-For music to be danceable, it must feature recognizable, predictable, and followable beats.
+For music to be truly danceable, it must offer clear, predictable, and physically followable beats.
 Dance is the body’s natural response to rhythm.
-We are drawn to rhythm because it facilitates movement, echoing regular occurrences such as our biological clock, heartbeat, or muscle memory of rhythmic actions like walking.
-Millions of years of human evolution have ingrained rhythm as an aesthetic and musical pleasure, making our bodies instinctively responsive to rhythmic sounds.
-While it is possible for highly trained professionals to memorize and dance to irregular or unpredictable beats, ordinary dancers cannot do this.
-DJs must understand that the music they play at milongas is meant for social tango dancing by ordinary dancers, not for a few highly skilled individuals to showcase their abilities.
-A DJ must prioritize the majority of dancers and resist the pressure imposed by a select few.
-(As a DJ myself, I am all too familiar with such pressures.)
+We are drawn to rhythm because it echo recurring patterns in our lives—heartbeat, biological clock, or muscle memory of rhythmic actions like walking,facilitating our movement.
+Millions of years of evolution have ingrained rhythm as an aesthetic and musical pleasure, making our bodies instinctively react to rhythmic sounds.

 Three